hi-techno-barrio/xentrinobot/README.md

 xentrinobot-ros
-is a modified version of linorobot firmware and refined base controller for ROS1 and ROS2 the purpose is to give simple coding easy to follow by the learner and teachers.
+is a modified version of linorobot firmware and refined base controller for ROS1 and ROS2 the purpose is to give simple robotics platform for coding,debugging,porting using  ROS1 & ROS2  .

 ![Xentrinobots ](https://raw.githubusercontent.com/hi-techno-barrio/XENTRINOBot-ROS/master/images/Xentrino-Set-Robots.png)